A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Introduction

-The application of artificial neural networks (ANN) in the field of MCAs opens up further possible solutions.
+Due to the aforementioned disadvantages of existing MCAs, especially complex workspaces that are insufficiently described by a cube approximation cannot be optimally exploited in real-time applications.
+This is the case when using an RMP with its highly non-linear workspace.
+Therefore, the application of artificial neural networks (ANNs) and reinforcement learning (RL) to address the problem of an MCA is proposed.
+The application of ANNs in the field of MCAs opens up further possible solutions.
 Mohammadi et al. \cite{2016Mohammadi} proposed an ANN-based future reference trajectory prediction to optimize the performance of an MPC algorithm.
 Qazani et al. \cite{2021Qazani_ARTC,2021Qazani_CONF} further elaborated on this idea by comparing the implementation of a time-delay feedforward NN, a recurrent NN (RNN), a nonlinear autoregressive model and a type-2 quantum fuzzy NN for predicting future driving scenarios.
 Qazani et al.~\cite{2020Qazani_ARTC} used future driving scenario prediction by an ANN combined with fuzzy logic to preposition the platform center.
 Rengifo et al.~\cite{2018Rengifo_CONF} employ an RNN as a more time efficient quadratic problem solver to minimize the cost function of an MPC algorithm.
 In the work of Koyuncu et al. \cite{2020Koyuncu_CONF}, an ANN is trained to imitate the behavior of an open-loop MPC algorithm.
 For this purpose, the MPC algorithm with unlimited prediction horizon is used to determine the optimal simulator position and orientation specifications for prerecorded driving trajectories by minimizing a cost function.
 This generated data is then used to train an ANN via supervised learning.
 It can be shown that the trained ANN can be used as an MCA on both the training data and on arbitrary trajectories during driver-in-the-loop application.
-However, the separation of the optimization by MPC with unlimited horizon and the subsequent approximation by ANN provides an additional step that can be circumvented by applying the concept of deep reinforcement learning (RL).
+However, the separation of the optimization by MPC with unlimited horizon and the subsequent approximation by ANN provides an additional step that can be circumvented by applying the concept of deep RL.
 Besides the general differences of deep RL and MPC \cite{2009Ernst_ARTC, 2021Lin_ARTC} the additional approximation errors can be avoided which may finally lead to an increase of the quality of the motion simulation.

 In the present work, the first fully ANN-based MCA realized through deep RL is proposed.
 The use of deep RL combines the advantages of ANNs as a universal nonlinear function approximator, which enables arbitrary control strategies, with the advanced computational approach of automated goal-directed problem solving and decision making through interaction learning.
 During the training process, the RL agent interacts directly with the MSP, learning both the control strategy and the behavior of the system in terms of a value function.
 The control strategy, referred to as a policy, corresponds to an fully ANN-based MCA.
 The solution found in the process is therefore not explicitly specified by a human engineer but found autonomously by interacting with the system and evaluating the given feedback.
 This demonstrates a core ability of RL to independently make creative decisions that are not based on human knowledge and choices \cite{2016Silver_ARTC}.